project-omicron/omicron/README.md

 # omicron

-Entry pointto the robot.
+Entry point to the robot.

-How to prepare the imge and the Jetson Nano:
+## How to prepare the imge and the Jetson Nano?

-follow the instructions from here:
+Follow the instructions from here:
 ```
 https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro
 ```

+## How to start the robot
 Please boot the jetson nao and execute the following commands:
 ```
 git clone https;//github.com/project-omicron/omicron